-- Provincial site productivity layer
+- Scope of site productivity related work

 - Mitigate impacts due to catastrophic environmental disturbance or human action

-- Ministry service plan goals and objectives
+- The Ministry’s service plan goals and objectives.

-Additional considerations that guided project selection:
+Additional considerations that guided project selection included the following provisions

 - Improve data availability

 - New before improve

 - Complete projects